rotundasoftware/cartero-node-hook/README.md

 ### h = hook( parcelsDirPath, outputDirPath, options );

-`parcelsDirPath` and `outputDirPath` are the absolute paths to your views directory and cartero output directory, respectively, as passed into cartero at build time. `options` may contain `outputDirPath`, which is base url corresponding to the cartero output directory relative to the domain root (default `'/'`).
+`parcelsDirPath` and `outputDirPath` are the absolute paths to your views directory and cartero output directory, respectively, as passed into cartero at build time.

+`options` may contain:

+`outputDirPath` (default: `'/'` ) - the base url corresponding to the cartero output directory relative to the domain root.

+`cacheParcelData` (default: `true`) - whether the parcel data read in is cached for future requests.
+Set to `false` when using in combination with cartero watch mode so the new/modified assets are properly loaded.

 ### h.getParcelTags( parcelPath, cb )